 This is a core section of the proposal as it spells out what you want to research.
-How will the research contribute to our understanding poverty, and growth and development?
+How will the research contribute to our understanding of development issues?
 What is the importance of what you want to study?
 What variables are you looking at in the study?

-- What is going to be studied or investigated? - Why it is important that this subject be studied? - This statement should be brief and clear, 250 words maximum.
+- What is going to be studied or investigated? - Why it is important that this subject be studied? - This statement should be brief and clear.
+250 words maximum.